 Building dashboards

-In the previous lessons, you learned how to execute Cypher queries using the Query tab and explored your data using the Explore tab.
+You have learned how to execute Cypher queries using the Query tool and explore your data using the Explore tool.

 In this lesson, you will learn how to:

-• Create interactive dashboards using Aura’s integrated dashboard tool
+• Create interactive dashboards using the Aura dashboard tool

 • Build dashboard cards with Cypher queries